-Starkey S-75 is located in the northeast of the Starkey Wellfield, and is a mostly isolated cypress dome approximately 16.4 acres in size (Figure 84, Figure 96).
+Starkey S-75 is located in the northeastern area of the Starkey Wellfield, and is a mostly isolated cypress dome approximately 16.4 acres in size (Figure 85, Figure 97).

-Figure 96: Starkey S-75 wetland
+Figure 97: Starkey S-75 wetland

 Starkey S-75 has been monitored since 1984, beginning with a Tampa Bay Water wetland well, which had reportedly been replaced more than once, followed by the addition of a staff gage in the 1990's.
 When the wetland was adopted as an MFL site, the District installed a staff gage and upland and wetland wells in 2002.
-In 2010, SWFWMD took over monitoring of S-75 with their staff gage (SID 20387), wetland well (SID 20790), and upland well (SID 20787) (Figure 96, Figure 97).
+In 2010, SWFWMD took over monitoring of S-75 with their staff gage (SID 20387), wetland well (SID 20790), and upland well (SID 20787) (Figure 97, Figure 98).
 Monitoring continues at these sites on a twice monthly basis at the time of this report.
 A WAP transect was established in 2005.
 The District has been exclusively collecting water level data from this site since 2010.

-Figure 97: Starkey S-75 water levels
+Figure 98: Starkey S-75 water levels

 No subsidence has been noted at Starkey S-75, and the wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points at 47.2 feet NGVD29, and a proposed MFL of 45.4 feet NGVD29.
-The currently adopted MFL at this site is 45.4 feet NGVD29, so no change is recommended.
+An acceptable HNP was established at this wetland using cypress inflection points at 47.2 feet NGVD29, resulting in an MFL of 45.4 feet NGVD29.
+The previoulsy adopted MFL at this site was 45.4 feet NGVD29, so there is no change in minimum level at this site.

 The Starkey S-75 wetland has a very natural-looking but small outlet, described as a "natural saddle," and surveyed at 0.3 feet below the elevation of the HNP (see Appendix B).
-Figure 97 shows that water levels regularly reach the HNP.
+Figure 98 shows that water levels regularly reach the HNP.
 The calculated Historic P50 is located 1.1 feet above the MFL.
 Therefore, there is no evidence implying significant structural alteration.

-The Starkey S-75 wetland is recommended to be kept as an adopted MFL site, with an MFL of 45.4 feet NGVD29.
+The Starkey S-75 wetland remains an adopted MFL site, with an MFL of 45.4 feet NGVD29.